zhdanila/zhdanila/README.md

 Go Backend Developer
 --------------------

-I am a passionate backend developer from Ukraine with a strong focus on Go programming.
-My expertise includes working with both relational databases like PostgreSQL and non-relational databases such as MongoDB.
-I also have a little understanding of Docker.
-I am dedicated to creating efficient and reliable backend solutions that meet modern development standards and user requirements.
+I am a Junior Golang Back-End Developer with experience in building efficient services using Golang.
+My expertise includes working with Kafka for message processing, SMTP for email notifications, and documenting APIs with Swagger.
+I am skilled in databases such as PostgreSQL, MongoDB, and Redis, and familiar with tools like Docker and GitLab.
+I also focus on ensuring code quality through unit testing with mocks and have experience with REST API, gRPC, and GraphQL development.

 * 🌍  I'm based in Vinnitsya
 * 🖥️  See my portfolio at [Google Drive](http://drive.google.com/file/d/10jKjQ8duZnsN4BG59YS1bC4UaXIIKNku/view?usp=sharing)